The Ins and Outs of Employee Overtime in the California Construction Industry

 By Default, Hourly Employees with Multiple Hourly Rates Earn Overtime Using “Weighted Average”.

 In California, the law does not necessarily prohibit an employee from working more than eight consecutive hours in a day, or more than forty hours in a workweek.
 However, hours worked more than either of these thresholds trigger an employee’s entitlement to overtime pay.

-For purposes of determining an employee’s Regular Rate of Pay when two or more hourly rates are applicable during a workweek, a method called “Weighted Average” is used to reconcile the different hourly rates into a single rate.
+In the construction industry, different hourly rates of pay for different tasks are common.
+So, for purposes of determining an employee’s Regular Rate of Pay when two or more hourly rates are applicable during a workweek, a method called “Weighted Average” is used to reconcile the different hourly rates into a single rate.
 It is important to note that Weighted Average calculations must be determined for each workweek separately.
 To do this, the formula below is used: